 TELL Step Up Challenge Hosted Walks

-TELL has organised walks on set dates in three locations: Tokyo, Osaka, and Fukuoka.
+TELL has organised walks on set dates in four locations: Tokyo, Osaka, Okinawa, and Fukuoka.

-While you can pick any day, date or time between September 10th and October 10th and organise your own walk along your own route, or your own event in your own style, ...joining one of TELL’s walks is an easy way to participate in the Step Up Challenge.
+While you can pick any day, date, or time between September 10th - October 10th and organize your own walk along your own route, or throw an event in your own style.
+Joining one of TELL’s walks is an easy way to participate in the Step Up Challenge.

 What is involved?